quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

 cp /home/Share/seqtab-nochim.txt .
 ```
 Let's inspect how `seqtab-nochim.txt` is made:
+:walking:
 ```
 less seqtab-nochim.txt
 ```
 Actually the problem is we have features sequence instead of md5 name in the ASV column.
 We may convert it by using **Python**.
 Enter the Python Shell:
+:walking:
 ```
 ipython
 ```